JFLandrigan/eagles/README.md

 VotingRegressor: Estimators - RandomForestRegressor and LinearRegression, Weights - Uniform

-### Unsupervised

-Currently the functions primarily support the following the sklearn algorithms however other model objects can be passed in assuming they support the ```fit_predict()``` methodology like other sklearn clustering algorithms.

-- "kmeans"
-- "agglomerativeclustering"
-- "dbscan"
+Note that sklearn pipeline objects can also be preset and passed in directly for evaluation.
+See the examples in examples/Supervised_Tuning.ipynb

 ## Metric Options

-### Supervised

-When using ```supervised_tuner.tune_test_model()``` the tune_metric argument is used for the parameter search and the *eval_metric* argument is used for the final model evaluation (eval metrics should be passed in as a list).
-For ```supervised_tuner.model_eval()``` the metrics argument is used to tell the function what metrics to use (these should be passed in a list).
+When setting up the SupervisedTuner() class the tune_metric argument is used for the parameter search and the *eval_metrics* argument is used for the final model evaluation (eval metrics should be passed in as a list).
 If no metrics are passed in (for tuning and/or eval) classification problems will default to 'f1' and regression problems will default to 'mse'.
 Note that for multi-class classification problems the metrics default to "macro" averages.

 | Classification                                               | Regression                                                   |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |